LAB02-Admin/HASS.Agent-Docs/docs/notifications/notification-actionable.md

 ### Testing

 Restart HA (or reload scripts & automations).
-When you run the test script, a notification like this should popup:
+When you run the test script, a notification like this should show on your PC:

 ![image](https://user-images.githubusercontent.com/81011038/190643738-724dac45-4d03-4a19-a0e6-3a59b5de0aad.png)